 Everyone knows I love a good spa treatment.
-I always complain to my husband that I have what I call “chronic life-ache”.
+I always complain to my husband that I have what I call “chronic life-ache” (which actually turned out to be Fibromyalgia).
 There’s nothing I love more than a massage in order to completely relax.
 The spa was conveniently located in the same part of the resort as our room was (it’s like they knew!).

 The spa has a wide range of treatments from massages to facials, nails to body wraps, and hairdressing to waxing.
 They also offer an early bird special every day.
-If you book either a Classic Swedish Massage, Aromatherapy Massage, Exotic Sea Salt Massage, or an Aroma Stones Massage between the hours of 9am-11am, it would only cost $87 instead of the normal price of around $115.
-Because of the time difference I was always up early anyway so that was perfect for me.
+If you book either a Classic Swedish Massage, Aromatherapy Massage, Exotic Sea Salt Massage, or an Aroma Stones Massage between the hours of 9-11 am, it would only cost $87 instead of the normal price of around $115.
+Because I struggled to get used to the time difference, I was always up early anyway so that was perfect for me.
 First I had a Swedish Massage with Anika which was amazing.
 It was probably one of the best massages I’ve ever had.
 She also recommended the Exotic Sea Salt Massage, which was a Sea Salt Body Scrub followed by the Swedish Massage.
-I booked that to have on my penultimate day with Anika again because she was fabulous.
+I booked that to have on my penultimate day with Anika again because she was just fabulous.

 Activities & Entertainment

 You’ll never be bored at St James’s Club, that’s for sure.
 Every day they have a different list of activities displayed on the board in the sunset lounge.
 The various activities are a great way to have fun and also meet a lot of the other guests.
 They do table tennis tournaments, salsa dancing, corn toss, water volleyball, and a range of fitness classes like aqua aerobics, yoga, pilates and a lot more.
-It’ll come as no surprise to hear that I didn’t actually do any of the classes because I would have been less than useless.
+You can get most of the sports equipment on www.tennisracquets.com/collections/volkl-racquets.
+I didn’t actually do any of the classes because I would have been less than useless.
 But my husband did play water volleyball a few times which he really enjoyed.

 We also hired out the kayak’s a couple of times, where